ZhuoJTian/GATTA/README.md

 # GATTA
-Implementation code for the GATTA algorithm
+Implementation code for the GATTA algorithm in [Distributed Learning over Networks with Graph-Attention-Based Personalization](https://ieeexplore.ieee.org/document/10141684)

 ## Introduction
 The code implements the GATTA algorithm in [Distributed Learning over Networks with Graph-Attention-Based Personalization](https://ieeexplore.ieee.org/document/10141684).